tchapgouv/tchap-android-legacy/TCHAP_CHANGES.rst

 Improvements:
  * Apply the design for the specific Tchap Info room #718
  * Apply the new design of the Room header PR #713
+ * Define a minimum size for the passphrase used to encrypt the exported keys file #712

 Bug Fixes:
  *